Find Affordable College Courses

 Read full report on Information Technology at Kent State University at Stark

 Kent State University at Ashtabula ranked #7 on this year’s Most Popular Information Technology Bachelor’s Degree Schools in Ohio list.
-Located in the town of Ashtabula, Kent State University at Ashtabula is a public school with a small student population.
+Located in the town of Ashtabula, Kent State University at Ashtabula is a public college with a small student population.

 Women make up 20% of the IT majors at the school.